 However, while Surfshark has undertaken an audit of sorts, the investigation only took into consideration its browser extensions – and it was almost two years ago, too.
 We’d really love to see a full audit soon.
-However, for the price we really can’t fault Surfshark too much, and if you’re looking for a cheap VPN to keep you secure, it could be a great option.
+However, for the price we really can’t fault Surfshark too much, and if you’re looking for a cheap VPN to keep you secure, it's a great option.

 VyprVPN is a great wildcard choice if you’re looking for a secure VPN with impressive credentials, and in our VyprVPN review we found that it performed better than its numbers might suggest.
 While it doesn’t have the network size of bigger rivals, its 700+ servers are more than enough to be getting on with – plus, its Chameleon protocol helps evade VPN blocks in China, and can access Netflix and other streaming services without a hitch.